Pylons/venusian/docs/index.rst

    The name "Venusian" is a riff on a library named :term:`Martian` (which had its genesis in the :term:`Grok` web framework), from which the idea for Venusian was stolen.
-Venusian is similar to Martian,but it offers less functionality than :term:`Martian`, making it slightly simpler to use.
+Venusian is similar to Martian, but it offers less functionality, making it slightly simpler to use.

 Overview
 --------